samschool789/note-taker/README.md

   ## Installation
   First, install node with npm i.
 Then install express.js with npm i express
   ## Usage
   Run npm start on the command line.
 Then enter the page that is created with the server inside the browser!
+Enter the page using localhost:3001 on your browser!
   ## License
   This project is licensed under no one it is a school assignment.
   ## Contributing